-The consultation, which will launch later this year, will provide residents the opportunity to shape future plans and ensure that they are designed to meet the needs of local communities.
+All schemes which impact on residents and businesses will be subject to public consultation prior to progressing the scheme.
 By using the consultation to develop high quality cycle routes, we can encourage more people to walk and cycle as part of their everyday travel in the city.

-Permanent provision of a cycle lane and improved foot ways over a 1km viaduct where provision is currently poor
+Provision of a cycle lane and improved foot ways over a 1km viaduct where provision is currently poor.

 This will link suburbs on the northern and southern sides of the River Ouse and East Coast Main Line, including Manor School on the southern side and Clifton Moor Retail Park on the northern side.

-The additional funding will allow some of the existing pedestrian refuges on the road which constrain the width of the proposed cycle lanes, to be replaced with signalised crossings, and improvements to the main junctions on the road.
+Includes including the replacement of some of the existing pedestrian refuges on the road which constrain the width of the proposed cycle lanes, with signalised crossings, and improvements to the main junctions on the road.